Table of Contents

 Louisville, KY 40202

 Campus Health accepts most major health insurance plans.
 VISA, MasterCard, money orders, and checks are accepted for payment.
 Campus Health does not accept cash.
 Payment is expected at the time of service.
-The Primary Care Health Fee covers some in-office visits and testing.
+The Primary Care Health Fee (PCHF) covers most in-office visits and point of care testing.

 Student Health Insurance:

-The University of Louisville sponsors a student health insurance plan which is available to all students carrying at least 6.5 credit hours.
-For more information go to our website or contact the Student Insurance Advocate at 502-852-6519.
+The University of Louisville sponsors an ACA-compliant student health insurance plan which is available to all on campus students carrying at least 6.0 credit hours.
+For more information, go to our website or contact the Student Insurance Advocate at 502-852-6519.

 A unit within Campus Health Services, dedicated to activating students’ wellbeing and building their resilience capacity.
 This is achieved via services, programs and resources throughout campus, including: Flash Nap workshops, cooking workshops, Nutrition Navigators, safer sex supplies, HIV testing, sexual health & relationship workshops, resilience yoga, mindfulness & meditation workshops, chair massage, fitness assessments and wellbeing coaching.

-A Campus Health Services community partnership providing leadership in advancing policies, programs, resources and experiences that increase resiliency and reduce high risk drinking and substance use in the campus and community.
+A unit within Campus Health Services providing leadership in advancing policies, programs, resources and experiences that increase resiliency and reduce high risk drinking and substance use in the campus and community.
 BRICC’s efforts target individual, group, organization and community levels.
-BRICC serves as a lead advocate in the implementation and integration of Alcohol Edu-Haven online alcohol and sexual violence prevention for every incoming first time freshmen to help them make well- informed decisions as they transition to UofL.
 We envision a resilient campus and community free from high risk drinking and substance abuse.

 502-852-6636, FAX 852-5427